Motor racing-Team by team analysis of Bahrain Grand Prix

-* Briton is standing in for absent Alonso (Adds detail after qualifying)

-April 16 Team by team analysis of Sunday's Bahrain Grand Prix (listed in championship order):
+MANAMA, April 21 Team by team analysis of Sunday's Bahrain Formula One Grand Prix (listed in championship order):

 -